Federal Court vs State Court

 Federal law spans across all 50 states and sometimes supersedes state and local laws.
 The Office of the United States Attorneys explains that the U.S. federal courts have three levels:

-District Courts: These courts are the starting point for cases involving the violation of treaties, federal statutes or the Constitution.
-The courts try more criminal than civil cases, because there are very few civil cases that fall under federal jurisdiction.
+District Courts: These courts are the starting point for cases involving the violation of treaties, federal statutes, or the Constitution.
+The courts try more criminal than civil cases because there are very few civil cases that fall under federal jurisdiction.

 Circuit Courts: These courts provide the first level of appeal.
 There are a dozen circuit courts spread out across different regions in America.
-Each court employs several judges that serve for life and are appointed by the incumbent president.
+Each court employs several judges who serve for life and are appointed by the incumbent president.

 Supreme Court: This court is in Washington D.C. and represents the final level of appeal for federal cases.
 It hears less than 1% of the appeals sent to it.
 The judges serving this court are known as justices.
 They are also appointed by the incumbent president and serve for life.